 Barra Honda National Park

-We were going to go cave diving!
-Explore a limestone cave of which only 19 of the 42 caves have been explored by humans.
+Only 19 of the 42 caves have been explored by humans in the national park so even though there are scientists studying these caves, many of them are still unknown.
 This national park protects these caves and allows visitors to explore a couple of them.

 To The Caves!